 The following steps will be taken by the school when disciplinary infractions occur.
-The steps in dealing with student misbehaviors at CIC are of a progressive nature in severity and will begin at different levels depending on the context, the infraction and whether or not it is a repeated Infraction.
+The steps in dealing with student misbehavior at CIC are of a progressive nature in severity and will begin at different levels depending on the context, the infraction and whether or not it is a repeated Infraction.

 Disciplinary matters are best dealt with on the spot, by the member of staff concerned, or the student(s) may perceive the member of staff as lacking authority.
-However, when the issue is of a serious nature then the member of staff should refer the student(s) on in the following Manner:
+However, when the issue is of a serious nature then the member of staff should refer the student(s) on, in the following manner:

-- If it is a minor repeated infraction, such as lack of concentration in class, or lack of homework, refer students to the Head of Faculty after the class. - If a student is visibly upset, allow the student to go to the Counselor. - If the student has defied a member of staff's authority, or the matter is very serious or a student is in any way a danger to others, send the student to the Secondary Coordinator.
+- If it is a minor repeated infraction, such as lack of concentration in class, or lack of homework, refer students to the Head of Faculty after the class. - If a student is visibly upset, allow the student to go to the Counselor. - If the student has defied a member of staff's authority, or the matter is very serious or a student is in any way a danger to others, send the student to the Secondary Principal.

-Essentially discipline outside of the classroom in Secondary works around the dynamic of the 'good cop' Counselor and the 'bad cop' Secondary Coordinator.
+Essentially discipline outside of the classroom in Secondary works around the dynamic of the 'good cop' Counselor and the 'bad cop' Secondary Principal.
+Much of the time, the Secondary Principal is in the 'good cop' role as well.
 Ensure you send students to the right person depending on the nature of the incident.

 The Counselor should never be seen as a disciplinary figure by students.
-When there is a disciplinary issue that cannot be dealt with by the teacher, or that is highly serious in nature, the student should ideally be escorted to the Secondary Coordinator, or if that is not possible, sent to the Secondary Coordinator.
+When there is a disciplinary issue that cannot be dealt with by the teacher, or that is highly serious in nature, the student should ideally be escorted to the Head of Faculty, or if that is not possible, sent to the Secondary Principal.